Can Vision-Language Models Count? A Synthetic Benchmark and Analysis of Attention-Based Interventions: Related Work

 Recent research has revealed significant limitations in Vision Language Models' counting capabilities.
 Vo et al.\citep{vlmsarebiased} demonstrate that state-of-the-art VLMs like Open AI's o3 \cite{o3} and Google DeepMind's Gemini 2.5 Pro \cite{gemini} exhibit strong prior knowledge biases that severely compromise counting accuracy, as models default to memorized patterns rather than analyzing visual features.
 This bias extends to general visual understanding.
 Guo et al. \cite{guo2025your} systematically show that VLMs struggle to count beyond 20 objects, with performance deteriorating as scene complexity increases.
 Aghisi at al. \cite{alghisi2025re} identify that reasoning chains can partially improve counting, with middle transformer layers being most critical for accurate enumeration.

 Attention mechanisms play a crucial role in VLM visual processing.
 Kang et al. \cite{kang2025see} reveal that VLMs often allocate excessive attention to irrelevant sections of the image and propose a method to redistribute the attention to more relevant areas.
 An et al. \cite{an2025mitigating} demonstrate that object hallucinations can be mitigated through specialized attention mechanisms that better integrate global and local visual features.
-Furthermore, synthetic data has proven valuable for controlled VLM evaluation.
 Several studies have examined the vision understanding of VLMs by evaluating their Visual Question Answering (VQA) capabilities using synthetic imaging data \cite{hou2024vision, lee2024vlind, lee2024vhelm} or by visualizing Attention Guided Class Activation Maps (AG-CAM) on chart-based data \cite{dong2025probing}.

 Our work builds upon these foundations by providing a more granular, diagnostic benchmark.
-We systematically isolate the impact of \textit{visual properties} (e.g., textures, colors, shapes), allowing us to pinpoint failure modes related to visual complexity rather than just compositional logic.
-We also implement a set of primitive interventions (e.g., Amplify, Suppress) to better understand the mechanisms of counting failure and to evaluate their potential to improve counting accuracy.
+We systematically isolate the impact of \textit{visual properties} (e.g., textures, colors, shapes) to pinpoint failure modes related to visual complexity, while also varying input prompts along a specificity gradient, from generic to increasingly precise descriptions, to disentangle the contributions of linguistic and visual factors.
+To probe the attention mechanisms underlying counting failures, we implement two complementary intervention strategies: image-naive layer-wise modifications that systematically suppress or amplify attention across individual decoder layers, and mask-guided interventions that incorporate spatial object information to more precisely redirect attention toward object-bearing regions.
+Together, these interventions allow us to evaluate both the sources of counting failure and the conditions under which targeted attention modifications can improve accuracy.